AdobeDocs/workfront.en/help/administration-and-setup/manage-workfront/emails/custom-email-subjects-event-notification.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Customize email subject lines for event notifications